dambergn-codefellows/snakes-cafe/README.md

 - Fixed message when user enters something that is not a handled option.
 - Fixed capitals in function names.
 - If the user types menu, the entire menu is printed to the console.
+- Remove item from current order by typing remove and the name of the item.

 ### 2018-08-14
 - Updated README.md file.